johnvlilley/Stateless-Computer/README.md

 https://en.wikipedia.org/wiki/State_(computer_science)

 Note: after 18 years of having the Slapaho script, I made the calculators and someone close to me finally made the accusation: "You're not doing math!
-You're emulating math!" which is my whole point.
+You're emulating math!", which is my whole point.